NuGet/docs.microsoft.com-nuget/docs/consume-packages/Package-Restore.md

    If the project references in your project file (*.csproj*) or your *packages.config* file are *not* up to date, you need to either install, update, or reinstall packages instead.

-   After a successful restore, the package should be present in the *global-packages* folder.
-For projects using PackageReference, a restore should recreate the `obj/project.assets.json` file; for projects using `packages.config`, the package should appear in the project's `packages` folder.
+   For projects using PackageReference, after a successful restore, the package should be present in the *global-packages* folder and the `obj/project.assets.json` file is recreated; for projects using `packages.config`, the package should appear in the project's `packages` folder.
 The project should now build successfully.

 2. If you still experience missing packages or package-related errors (such as error icons in Solution Explorer in Visual Studio), you may need to [Reinstall and update packages](../consume-packages/reinstalling-and-updating-packages.md).

+   In Visual Studio, the Package Manager Console is a very flexible tool for reinstalling packages.
+See [Using Package-Update](reinstalling-and-updating-packages.md#using-update-package).

 ## Restore using Visual Studio